auth0/docs/articles/client-auth/server-side-web.md

 ## Overview

 Auth0 exposes OAuth 2.0 endpoints for authenticating any user.
 You can redirect the user from your web application to these endpoints in the web browser.
-Auth0 will handle the authentication of the user, and then redirect the user back to the Callback URL, returning an `authorization_code` in the query string parameters of the Callback URL.
+Auth0 will handle the authentication of the user, and then redirect the user back to the `redirect_uri` (also referred to as the Callback URL), returning an `authorization_code` in the query string parameters of the Callback URL.
 This `authorization_code` can then be exchanged for an `id_token` which contains the identity of the user.

 ## The Authentication Flow